Starlink/palpy/README.rst

 Further Work
 ----------

 Not all the SLALIB routines are available from PAL.
+More can be added as need arises.

 Author
 ------